|All About Astro.com

 You want an answer to the question, "How artsy is too artsy?"

-You are the essence of the modern day amateur astrophotographer - a person who was likely impacted by the visceral thrill of Hubble images and who has always loved both astronomy and photography - the merger was inevitable - and now, you, a most special breed of photographer, is looking to do it a little better.
+You are the essence of the modern day amateur astrophotographer - a person who was likely impacted by the visceral thrill of Hubble images (and now the James Webb Telescope) and who has always loved both astronomy and photography - the merger was inevitable - and now, you, a most special breed of photographer, is looking to do it a little better.

 Put another way - you want to create space images, using science as a method or basis for an acceptable, satisfying, and artful result.